DigiCert KnowledgeBase - Technical Support-hero

 January 8, 2025: End of life for HTTPS web-based WHOIS lookups and reuse of web-based WHOIS domain validations

-On January 8, 2025, DigiCert will stop:
+On January 8, 2025, DigiCert stopped:

 • Using HTTPS web-based WHOIS lookups